Child Custody Attorney in Bethlehem, PA

 - Other issues of significance

 When parents have joint legal custody, neither can make these major decisions alone without the input and consent of the other parent.
-Allentown courts generally promote the child’s continuous well-being through joint legal custody whenever possible, regardless of major conflicts between the parents.
+Pennsylvania courts generally promote the child’s continuous well-being through joint legal custody whenever possible, regardless of major conflicts between the parents.

-What Rights Do Noncustodial Parents Have In Pennsylvania?
+What Rights do Noncustodial Parents Have in Pennsylvania?

-The schedule can vary but often includes alternating weekends, holidays, school breaks and summer vacation periods.
-Noncustodial parents also have the right to access information about their child’s health, education and general well-being from third parties like schools and doctors.
+Noncustodial parents in Pennsylvania are generally entitled to scheduled physical custody or visitation periods with their child.
+The schedule can vary, but it often includes alternating weekends, holidays, school breaks, and summer vacation periods.
+Noncustodial parents also have the right to access information about their child’s health, education, and general well-being from third parties, such as schools and doctors.

 Additionally, they maintain the right to be consulted on major decisions affecting the child’s interests when they have joint legal custody.
 The main key legal objective is to ensure that the child’s best interests are protected.